-Twitter has been a mainstream social media platform for over ten years now, but in recent years commentators have begun to speak of a decline in popularity.
-This week we’re looking at how this decline has taken place and whether the launch of Twitter Promote Mode can boost brand reengagement.
+Twitter has been a mainstream social media platform for over ten years now.
+In recent years, commentators have begun to speak of a decline in popularity.
+This week we’re looking at how this decline has taken place.
+We also look at whether the launch of Twitter Promote Mode can boost brand reengagement.

 The decline of Twitter?

-First founded back in 2006 in San Francisco, Twitter in many ways shares its story with Facebook and the many other social media companies that sprung up around this time.
-Yet in more recent years some industry experts have begun to speak of a gradual Twitter decline, as the platform struggles to keep up with outlets such as Facebook, Snapchat and Instagram that have changed the rules of the game and pushed a more visual, interactive agenda.
+Twitter was first founded back in 2006 in San Francisco.
+It in many ways shares its story with Facebook and the many other social media companies that sprung up around this time.
+Yet in more recent years some industry experts have begun to speak of a gradual Twitter decline.
+The platform struggles to keep up with outlets such as Facebook, Snapchat and Instagram.
+These brands have changed the rules of the game and pushed a more visual, interactive agenda.

-In 2014 The Atlantic magazine declared ‘A Eulogy for Twitter’, claiming that ‘the beloved social publishing platform enters its twilight’ with users becoming less active than they once were.
-While predicting that ‘its influence on publishing will remain,’ The Atlantic argued that ‘the platform's place in Internet culture is changing in a way that feels irreversible’ and compared to newer, fresher platforms ‘Twitter feels closed off, choked, in a way that makes us want to explore somewhere else for a while.’
+In 2014 The Atlantic magazine declared ‘A Eulogy for Twitter.’
+They claim that ‘the beloved social publishing platform enters its twilight’ with users becoming less active than they once were.
+The Atlantic argued that ‘the platform’s place in Internet culture is changing in a way that feels irreversible’ and compared to newer, fresher platforms.
+They say ‘Twitter feels closed off, choked, in a way that makes us want to explore somewhere else for a while.’

 Since this time, commentators have continued to discuss Twitter in the same vein.
-According to DMN, a digital marketing analysis platform, Twitter’s growth was all but flat in the 2016 period and unable to compete with the exponential growth of Snapchat in the same period.
-An article by Investopedia at the beginning of 2017 observed that, ‘for the third straight reporting period, short sellers are abandoning Twitter shares, suggesting a collective belief that Twitter stock might have already established a near-term bottom.’
+According to DMN, a digital marketing analysis platform, Twitter’s growth was all but flat in the 2016 period.
+It was unable to compete with the exponential growth of Snapchat in the same period.
+An article by Investopedia at the beginning of 2017 observed similar findings.
+They saw that, ‘for the third straight reporting period, short sellers are abandoning Twitter shares, suggesting a collective belief that Twitter stock might have already established a near-term bottom.’

 Can Twitter Promote Mode help?

-Yet others have been more positive about the move, with AdAge reporting that in light of slipping ad sales, the launch of Promote Mode can been seen as a proactive response that ‘could be Twitter's ticket to attracting the businesses that don't spend as much as the big brands.’
-Compared to the cost of one promoted tweet, which can come in at around 30 USD (just over £20), Promote Mode could prove a cost effective option for small brands and boost their trust of Twitter as a viable marketing partner.
+Yet others have been more positive about the move.
+AdAge reports that in light of slipping ad sales, the launch of Promote Mode can been seen as a proactive response.
+They believe that it ‘could be Twitter’s ticket to attracting the businesses that don’t spend as much as the big brands.’

 While the road ahead looks somewhat rocky, observers shouldn’t pronounce Twitter out of the running just yet.
-Combined with other changes such as the increased word limit for tweets announced in November, the launch of Promote Mode demonstrates that Twitter is fighting hard to adapt to changing times and prove itself a valuable marketing platform as we head in to 2018.
+Especially when combined with other changes such as the increased word limit for tweets announced in November.
+The launch of Promote Mode demonstrates that Twitter is fighting hard to adapt to changing times.
+It wants to prove itself a valuable marketing platform as we head in to 2018.